Eyremba/EmptyOptimizer/README.md

 }
 ```

-I've also tried to modify the TPS reference in the ``run()`` method, but as the server is running while the plugin tries to modify the bytecode, this is impossible to achieve.
+I've also tried to modify the TPS reference in the ``run()`` method using ASM bytecode's ClassWriter, but as the server is running while the plugin tries to modify the bytecode, this is impossible to achieve.

 I know another way this could be fixed, but it would imply to modify the original Spigot.jar in runtime, but I'm not sure of the legal implications this could have.